sergiofgonzalez/grokking-scala/02-classes-and-objects/013-snippet-parameterless-methods/README.md

 + `above` &mdash; places the given first argument on top of the second argument
 + `beside` &mdash; places the given first argument on the left of the second argument

-As as example, the library must be able to support:
+As an example, the library must be able to support:
 ```scala
 val col1 = elem("hello") above elem("###")
 val col2 = elem("***") above elem("world")